Loading Events

 on the UCLA campus

 One of the most motivating factors for student writers and their teachers is seeing growth in their writing.
 Join us for a workshop series in which we share lesson ideas and strategies used by successful teachers throughout California to help their students improve.
 You’ll experience firsthand lessons that you can use to target specific elements of writing.
-You’ll work with our UCLA Writing Project Team to design a yearlong writing program for your students, and you’ll leave with resources and lessons ideas that you can use to help your students become confident and competent college and career ready writers.
+You’ll leave with resources and lesson ideas that you can use to help your students become confident and competent college- and career-ready writers.

 Recommended for teachers of grades 7-12